 Q: Why do some posts require a password?

 A: Some posts are tagged as premium content for newsletter-subscribers, who receive the passwords in their monthly newsletter.
-If you’d like to join our free, spam-free newsletter, just enter your information in the right sidebar “Sign Up For Darien’s Mailing List.”
-We also have password-protected posts for special events or promotions which are usually promoted on the website.
+If you’d like to join our free, spam-free newsletter, you can sign up here.
+We also have password-protected posts for special events and monthly giveaways.
 Those passwords are given to any Kitchen member participating in the event or promotion.

 A. It’s easy!
 Visit the Shop or Purchase page, and add the PDF version of the cookbook(s) into your shopping cart.
 After you enter your payment information and hit PROCEED, your order will be processed and you will be billed.
 The ORDER RECEIVED page will appear with your order details, and the link for the instant download will be underneath the product (see image below).
 You will also receive the download link in the email address provided by you, so please check your inbox and junk or spam folder as well.

 A. Everybody’s computer is different, but in general after you download the files, the files will go to your “Downloads” folder or your Desktop unless you designate a different folder.
 Another option is to do a search for the file name (hint: search for “Amish Friendship Bread” and see if it appears that way).
 If all else fails, please reply to the email you received that confirmed your purchase (not your PayPal receipt).
 Be sure to whitelist email@example.com in your email as well — sometimes your PayPal email may go directly into your inbox, but the confirmation with the download links may end up in your junk or spam folder.